Last updated May 15th, 2023.

-Formerly a British colony until 1997, the city of Hong Kong has served as an important gateway between East and West for more than a hundred years.
+Formerly a British colony until 1997, Hong Kong has served as an important gateway between East and West for more than a hundred years.
 The island initially became prosperous from trade, which in turn helped it become a major finance hub later on.

-The Hong Kong property market is perhaps more famous for being the most expensive in the world.
+Hong Kong’s property market is perhaps more famous for being the most expensive in the world.
 At a whopping US$25,000 per square meter (about US$2,400 per square foot), you can hardly buy a 2-bedroom condo for less than US$2 million dollars.

 Many people live in tiny apartments.
-These are sometimes under 20sqm, or 220 square feet, in size.
-Even if you’re making a decent salary, it’s difficult to afford much space in a city where car parking spots have sold for over half a million dollars.
+These are sometimes under 20sqm in size.
+Even if you’re making a great salary, it’s difficult to afford much space in a city where car parking spots have sold for over half a million dollars.

 Hong Kong is one of the densest cities in the world.
-However, quality of life can still be very high depending on where you live.
+Yet quality of life is nonetheless extremely high… if you’re able to afford it.

 Land reclamation, infrastructure projects, and smart planning have helped keep prices lower in some areas.
 For example, Disneyland and Hong Kong’s airport are both built on reclaimed land.